littensy/charm/README.md

 id.surname = "Smith" -- Jane Smith
 ```

+> [!WARN]
-Be careful when mutating the reactive value: because it's a proxy table, functions like `table.insert` will not work.
-Table functions should be called on the original table provided by the setter function.
+> Be careful when mutating the reactive object!
+Because it's a proxy, functions like `table.insert` will not work.
+Table functions should be called on the original table, which is provided by the setter function.

 ---